-Admission Requirements: In addition to the Graduate School admission requirements, the department requires either GRE or the Miller's Analogies Test (MAT) scores (for M.S. and Ed.D. degrees only), three positive references, and a statement of career goals and/or research interests.
+Admission Requirements: In addition to the Graduate School admission requirements, the department requires the GRE, three positive references, and a statement of career goals and/or research interests.
 An interview (personal or by telephone) may be required.

 Master's Degree Requirements: The Department offers an M.S. degree, which requires a thesis for which the student receives six hours of credit, and a Master of Agricultural Education and a Master of Extension Education as a non-thesis track.
 All Master's degree programs require a total of 36 credit hours.
 The Master of Science in Extension Education and the Master of Extension Education require a core of 21 hours (AEE 501, 505, 521, 523, 526, 577, and 578).
 The Master of Science in Agricultural Education and the Master of Agricultural Education require a core of 18 hours (AEE 501, 505, 526, 528 or 529, 535 or 735, and 578).
 Minors are optional but, if selected, require a minimum of nine credit hours.